searchhub/searchhub.github.io/ui/readme.en.md

 # Glossary

-Definition of some KPIs and terms at searchHub.
+KPI and term definitions in searchHub.

 ## searchInsights - KPIs{#search-insights---kpis}